need47/little-data-scientist/README.md

 # Advanced Goal
-Artificial Intelligence (AI) is everywhere.
+🤖 Artificial Intelligence (AI) is everywhere.
 Keep up with it.
-Use a Large Language Model (LLM) to let users query and explore CSV/TSV files in plain English.
+Leverage a Large Language Model (LLM) or even [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro) to let users query and explore CSV/TSV files in plain English.
 For example, instead of writing SQL or filters, a student could type: `Show me all Pokémon with speed over 100 that are legendary`.

-# To you, the little data scientist
 👉 Try things out, make mistakes, and discover along the way — that’s how real learning happens.
 Enjoy the journey!